Carefree Snorkeling Tour on Culebra

 Book Now!

 Since you’ll be in full sun for about 3 hours you should wear a t-shirt or rash guard.
-Also, make sure you put sunscreen (lots!) on your back, legs and arms.
+Also, make sure you put reef-safe sunscreen (lots!) on your back, legs and arms.
 Don’t forget the backs of your knees.
 You will get sunburned while snorkeling!

 The Details